fumitoh/modelx/doc/source/reference/importing_data.rst

 Saving models with data sources
 -------------------------------

-When the user writes models with
-Spaces and Cells created from the data source files (Excel or CSV files), those files are copied into the model folder/directory.
+If the user writes models to files and the model contains Spaces and Cells created from the data source files (Excel or CSV files), those data source files are copied into the model folder/directory.
 If a model contains Spaces and Cells created from Pandas DataFrame or Series objects, those objects are serialized and saved as binary files in the model folder.